sergibarroso/wireguard-vpn-setup/README.md

   REMOTE_SERVER=<USER>@<WIREGUARD_SERVER_PUBLIC_DNS>
   ```

-  `<USER>`: user to login on WireGuard server box.
+  `<USER>`: user to log in on WireGuard server box.

   `<WIREGUARD_SERVER_PUBLIC_DNS>`: The public DNS/IP for the WireGuard server box.

 * Add WireGuard public key to WireGuard server **(on the server box)**

-  In order to make the tunnel working without any user interaction we've to enable public key authentication to WireGuard Server's SSH daemon.
+  To make the tunnel working without any user interaction, we've to enable public-key authentication to WireGuard Server's SSH daemon.
   To do that, copy the content of the file `/etc/sidedoor/id_rsa.pub` on the WireGuard client box and paste it inside the desired user's `~/.ssh/authorized_keys` file inside WireGuard server box.

-* Enable forwarded ports on SSH deamon **(on the server box)**
+* Enable forwarded ports on SSH daemon **(on the server box)**

   SSH doesn’t by default allow remote hosts to forwarded ports.
 We're going to enable this only to the desired user by editing `/etc/ssh/sshd_config`: